 There are also numerous on-campus and external employment and volunteering opportunities supported by the Employability Director and publicised through a dedicated Employing Humanities platform.
-This will keep you up-to-date with openings as they happen, from international placements to teaching taster schemes and in-house Student Ambassador and Digital Ambassador roles, where you could get paid for managing the Humanities Blog or our HOMELandS research group's social media channels.
+This will keep you up-to-date

 It doesn't end there.
 Our lecturers will be happy to provide you with references and advice about further study; and our helpful Careers & Employability Service work closely with our Employability Director to provide you with tailored support and practical advice for three years after you've graduated!